Environmental Technician

 Research

-I study food trends, consumer preferences, and industry research to help develop products that people will enjoy and trust.
+I stay current on food trends, environmental data, and industry research to help develop sustainable practices and solutions that benefit agriculture and the broader community.

 Physical